mingaldrichgan/CustomSettingsForDevs/app/src/mods/README.md

 11. Reboot your device to check if it's booting ok after all changes
    - If not, take logcats at boot to check what went wrong
 12. If it rebooted ok, then you can use RomControl app to MOD your device.
 13. RomControl is already compiled on XDA Thread inside the "Addon Features" Magisk Module Zip.
-You can use it as it is, or download the code and compile it yourselt.
+You can use it as it is, or download the code and compile it yourself.
 Make every change you want/need, I don't care.
 Remember that Rom Control needs to be installed on /system/priv-app, if not, it won't be allowed to store system settings.